Allola Indrakaran Reddy

 Allola Indrakaran Reddy is an Indian politician who was the Minister of State for Endowments, Law and Forest, Environment, Science and Technology of Telangana since 2019.
 He was elected as MLA of Nirmal in 2014 General Election as BSP candidate and won over Sri Hari Rao by margin of 10,000 votes.
 He later joined the TRS Party and became Minister in charge of law, housing and endowments.
 He was Member of Parliament of India.
 He was a member of the 10th and 14th Lok Sabhas.
 Reddy represented the Adilabad constituency of United Andhra Pradesh.

 Allola Indrakaran Reddy quit the BRS party and joined Congress party on 1 May 2024 in the presence of AICC in-charge Deepa Dasmunsi.

+Political timeline and affiliations

+The following table outlines the political career and party affiliations of Allola Indrakaran Reddy: